-Recombinant EphB2 proteins are expressed by HEK293 Cells, Baculovirus-Insect Cells with fusion tags as C-His, C-human IgG1-Fc & His, N-GST & His, C-cleavage, C-human IgG1-Fc.
+Recombinant EphB2 proteins are expressed by HEK293 Cells, Baculovirus-Insect Cells with fusion tags as C-human IgG1-Fc, C-human IgG1-Fc & His, C-His, N-GST & His, C-cleavage.

-EphB2antibodies are validated with different applications, which are ELISA, IHC-P, FCM.
+EphB2antibodies are validated with different applications, which are FCM, IHC-P, ELISA.

 EphB2cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each EphB2 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.